binayjy8/CSS-GRID/README.md

-hBinay Bhusan Mohanta is the aut
+hBinay Bhusan Mohanta is the auth